gardehal/python-playlist/README.md

 - duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check

 - play local/directory streams
-- support for mp3s
 - implement file/folder, Rumble fetches
+- add length of stream in seconds to qs
 - implement background content properly, should not wait for input, just play when previous stream finished (assume no ads/breaks/pauses, need playtime in model..)
 - tests for core functions like fetch and play?
-- rename to python-playlist
 - reset doesn't work, not resetting sources
 - restore/add source, have to check on deleted
-- add length of stream in seconds to qs